FuckingNode/fuckingnode.github.io/docs/manual/usage.md

 The `hard` level does the previous (unless using `hard-only`), plus cleans global caches.
 This will make the most sense for `pnpm` user, which is known for it's global module cache, however cleaning is made for all package managers.

 !!! warning "Regarding npm's cache"
-    As `npm` itself warns you when cache cleaning manually, it will make `npm` even slower than what it already is next time you use it.
-Our recommendation is simple: to use `pnpm` as your default package manager.
-Don't remove `npm`, though, as compatibility issues may appear.
+    As `npm` itself warns you when manually cleaning its cache, it will make `npm` even slower than what it already is the next time you use it.
+Our recommendation is simple: to use `pnpm` or `bun` as your default package manager instead.

-We recommend running `normal` cleanups in a mid-frequent basis, and `hard` cleanups two or three times a month.
+Our official recommendation is to run `normal` cleanups in a weekly basis, and `hard` cleanups once or twice a month.
 That's our recommendation, of course.
-Do whatever you please with your PC.
+Do whatever you please with your computer.

 The `maxim` level does what the previous levels do (unless using `hard-only`), and also the removes `node_modules` directory (forcing you to reinstall dependencies next time you want to code).